 Lancaster Medical School welcomes applications from international students, from within and outside the EU, with an excellent academic track record who also fulfil our non-academic entry requirements.
 We have 4 places available for international students in addition to the 125 places for UK applicants.

 Tab Content: Application process

-International applicants should apply through UCAS.
+International applicants (including applicants from the EU, EEA and Swiss nationals) should apply through UCAS.

 All applicants to Lancaster Medical School are considered by our four stage selection process.